Salmon and Steelhead Restoration

-While many mid-Columbia residents may believe that salmon habitat restoration on the White Salmon River was achieved by the removal of Condit Dam, actually, that momentous act signified just the beginning of restoration.
-Habitat under water for decades has needed native tree and shrub planting, post-dam salmon studies, and determining the fate of over 500 acres of PacifiCorps lands adjacent to the former Condit Dam.
+While many mid-Columbia residents may believe that salmon habitat restoration on the White Salmon River was achieved by the removal of Condit Dam, actually that momentous act signified just the beginning of restoration.
+Habitat, underwater for decades, has needed native tree and shrub planting, post-dam salmon studies, and a determination of the fate of over 500 acres of PacifiCorps lands adjacent to the former Condit Dam.

 A few spring Chinook were suspected in recent history to have spawned annually in the lower 3.3 miles of the river as well as the White Salmon tributaries of Rattlesnake Creek (entering the White Salmon at rkm 11.9), Spring Creek (rkm 10.6), Buck Creek (rkm 8.0), and Mill Creek (rkm 6.4).
 However, most of the new recruits are believed to be strays from nearby rivers and hatcheries.
 Nearby donors could be the Hood River across the Columbia in Oregon and Washington’s Klickitat River.
 Compared to other salmon streams, the mainstem White Salmon River water is cold throughout the year, and river flow is maintained by springs and seeps coming from high-altitude snowmelt throughout the year.